eslint/eslint/docs/developer-guide/working-with-rules.md

 * `getCommentsAfter(nodeOrToken)` - returns an array of comment tokens that occur directly after the given node or token.
 * `getCommentsInside(node)` - returns an array of all comment tokens inside a given node.
 * `getJSDocComment(node)` - returns the JSDoc comment for a given node or `null` if there is none.
-* `isSpaceBetweenTokens(first, second)` - returns true if there is a whitespace character between the two tokens.
+* `isSpaceBetween(nodeOrToken, nodeOrToken)` - returns true if there is a whitespace character between the two tokens or, if given a node, the last token of the first node and the first token of the second node.
 * `getFirstToken(node, skipOptions)` - returns the first token representing the given node.
 * `getFirstTokens(node, countOptions)` - returns the first `count` tokens representing the given node.
 * `getLastToken(node, skipOptions)` - returns the last token representing the given node.